-Yesterday I shared the decorations of the Puppy Dog Party, see them here.
-Today I want to share with you the AMAZING activities for the kids -A Puppy Adoption Centre!
+Yesterday I shared the decorations of the Puppy Dog Adoption Party, see them here.
+Today I want to share with you the amazing activities for the kids -A Puppy Pet Adoption Centre!
 Every single kid (and adult) loved it, it was so cute and so much fun.
 The birthday girl’s mom, Heather, really out did herself.
-I LOVED it.

 As guests arrived they were welcomed to the first centre, The Puppy Adoption Centre, where they choose a puppy to adopt.
 Each centre had one of these sweet signs with instructions.

 At this centre the kids could decorate a box with the puppy’s name, fill out the adorable adoption papers, and pick out a collar and add the puppy’s new name.

 There were lots of fun supplies to decorate the puppy boxes.

 After decorating there were adoption certificates to fill out.

 The cute pet adoption party free printables can be found here, at the Chickabug Blog.